 Ruins of the 12th century church at Kinneil lie a short distance to the west of Kinneil House.
 Just walk over the bridge, crossing a rocky ravine, to reach the site.
 The site is one of the earliest places for religious worship in the area.
 The parish church was moved into Bo’ness in the 17th century and then in 1745 the old Kinneil church was partly destroyed by fire.
 All that remains is the western gable end and some historic gravestones.
 A bell from the church can be seen in Kinneil Museum.
 Look out for spring daffodils, planted around the church.

 You can also visit the surrounding acres of woodland and two ponds – and see coots, buzzards and swans – plus many other animals.
+Free audio tours and a family quiz sheet are available.
 There are occasional guided walks through the park.
 Check with Kinneil Museum for details.
 (In addition Step Forth runs health walks around the estate, usually three times a week.
 See www.kinneil.org.uk/walk for details – or ask at the Museum to find out more.)

 Attractive paths and walking routes through the woods and estate are available.
 They are among those featured – together with others in the local area – in a free walking leaflet available from local venues or online at the Visit Falkirk web site here.